-An implementing entity may establish a program to finance energy improvements to enable owners of qualifying real property to pay for cost-effective energy improvements to the qualifying real property with the net proceeds and interest earnings of revenue bonds authorized in this section.
-An implementing entity may limit the number of qualifying real properties for which a property owner may receive program financing.
+An implementing entity may establish a commercial PACE loan program to finance cost-effective energy improvements to enable owners of qualifying commercial real property to pay for the cost-effective energy improvements to the qualifying real property with the net proceeds and interest earnings of revenue bonds authorized in this section.
+An implementing entity may limit the number of qualifying commercial real properties for which a property owner may receive program financing.

 (1) impose requirements and conditions on financing arrangements to ensure timely repayment;

-(2) require an energy audit or renewable energy system feasibility study, or agronomic or soil health assessment to be conducted on the qualifying real property and reviewed by the implementing entity prior to approval of the financing;
+(2) require an energy audit, renewable energy system feasibility study, or agronomic or soil health assessment to be conducted on the qualifying commercial real property and reviewed by the implementing entity prior to approval of the financing;

 (3) require the inspection of all installations and a performance verification of at least ten percent of the cost-effective energy improvements or land and water improvements financed by the program;

 (4) not prohibit the financing of all cost-effective energy improvements or land and water improvements not otherwise prohibited by this section;

-(5) require that all cost-effective energy improvements or land and water improvements be made to a qualifying real property prior to, or in conjunction with, an applicant's repayment of financing for cost-effective energy improvements or land and water improvements for that property;
+(5) require that all cost-effective energy improvements or land and water improvements be made to a qualifying commercial real property prior to, or in conjunction with, an applicant's repayment of financing for cost-effective energy improvements or land and water improvements for that property;

-(6) have cost-effective energy improvements or land and water improvements financed by the program performed by licensed contractors as required by chapter 326B or other law or ordinance;
+(6) have cost-effective energy improvements or land and water improvements financed by the program performed by a licensed contractor as required by chapter 326B or other law or ordinance;

-(7) require disclosures to borrowers by the implementing entity of the risks involved in borrowing, including the risk of foreclosure if a tax delinquency results from a default; and (ii) all the terms and conditions of the commercial PACE loan and the installation of cost-effective energy improvements or land and water improvements, including the interest rate being charged on the loan;
+(7) require disclosures in the loan document to borrowers by the implementing entity of: (i) the risks involved in borrowing, including the risk of foreclosure if a tax delinquency results from a default; and (ii) all the terms and conditions of the commercial PACE loan and the installation of cost-effective energy improvements or land and water improvements, including the interest rate being charged on the loan;

 (8) provide financing only to those who demonstrate an ability to repay;

-(12) require that liability for special assessments related to the financing runs with the qualifying real property.
+(12) require that liability for special assessments related to the financing runs with the qualifying commercial real property; and

 Energy generated by an energy improvement may not be sold, transmitted, or distributed at retail and may not provide for end use of the electrical energy from an off-site facility.
 On-site generation is allowed to the extent provided for in section 216B.1611.